 - Climate change adaptation and disaster risk reduction

 Each of the thematic sessions will be opened by an introductory presentation to frame the discussions.
-Content will be provided by so-called solution providers (practitioners or decision-makers in marine and coastal management) who are willing to share their success stories focusing on “what works why and how”.
+Content will be provided by so-called solution provider (practitioners or decision-makers in marine and coastal management) who are willing to share their success stories focusing on “what works why and how”.
 During a “solution-ing” exercise, these presented success cases will provide a basis to tackle challenges of “solution seekers” looking for inspiration in addressing issues in their own work contexts.

 The Secretariat of the Convention on Biological Diversity (CBD) is convening this Regional Workshop to 'Facilitate the Description of Ecologically or Biologically Significant Marine Areas (EBSAs) in the North-West Indian Ocean and Adjacent Gulf Areas'.
 The workshop will be hosted by the Ministry of Environment and Water of the United Arab Emirates (UAE) and is being convened in collaboration with the UN Environment Programme (UNEP) Regional Office West Asia (ROWA) and the Convention on the Conservation of Migratory Species of Wild Animals (CMS) Office – Abu Dhabi, among others.